vitaly-t/subcount/README.md

 // declare observable with any type: const a: CountedObservable<string> = new CountedObservable();

-// subscribe to the counter of subscriptions: const countSub = a.onCount.subscribe((info: ISubsCount) => {
+// subscribe to the subscriptions counter: const countSub = a.onCount.subscribe((info: ISubsCount) => {
     // info = {newCount, prevCount}
 });